-As an intimacy coordinator (IC), intimacy director (ID) and movement expert, I work to ensure an atmosphere that is safe, professional, and consent-forward when dealing with material involving intimate moments in scenes for theater, film/tv, dance, opera and live performance.
+As an intimacy coordinator (IC), intimacy director (ID) and movement expert, I work to ensure an atmosphere that is safe, professional, artistic, and consent-forward when dealing with material involving intimate moments in scenes for theater, film/tv, dance, opera and live performance.

 Nonconsensual sexual acts

 As an ID/IC, my goal is to align the artistic vision of the work with the boundaries of all involved.
 This means I act as a liaison with various departments to establish an environment that is safe and informed for everyone on the production.

 Advocating for an actor’s boundaries and safety

 Collaborating with the director to choreograph scenes involving intimacy

 Offering closure practices to aid in de-rolling of the character